 - Around 1 in 5 dollars spent on health care is used to care for someone diagnosed with diabetes

 Each year Diabetes Awareness Month gets a little bigger and creates a larger impact.
-This year several organizations are achieving exciting things to celebrate Diabetes Awareness Month.
+This year several organizations are achieving exciting things to celebrate type 1 diabetes awareness month and type 2 diabetes awareness month.
 During the month of November thousands of organizations host events and launch campaigns to raise awareness and raise money for research.
 The American Diabetes Association launched the “Eat Well, America!” campaign to encourage healthy eating to prevent diabetes.
 The ADA will be sharing healthy recipes, tips, and how-to videos on healthy eating for diabetics.

 Beyond Type 1, a nonprofit organization working to for education on diabetes is launching a “$1 Million Dollar Digital Campaign.
 During the campaign, every dollar donated will go directly to organizations and programs that are working to educate others or cure diabetes.
-Beyond Type 1 is also using there website to highlight successful type 1 diabetics to provide encouragement for other diabetics.
+Beyond Type 1 is also using their website to highlight successful type 1 diabetics to provide encouragement for other diabetics.
+This is how they are celebrating type 1 diabetes awareness month.

 The Juvenile Diabetes Research Foundation has launch an awareness campaign called, “T1D Looks Like Me” which will inclined a collection of photos using the hash tag #T1DLooksLikeMe.
 The goal of the campaign is to raise awareness of type 1 diabetes and the effects it is having on

 If you’re looking to participate with Diabetes Awareness Month, there are several ways you can get involved.
-The easiest way is to promote awareness via social media.
+The easiest way is to promote awareness via social media or join campaigns organized for type 2 diabetes awareness month.
 The American Diabetes Association has created several social media share image that you can download to publish on Facebook, Twitter, or Instagram.
 Using social media is a simple and quick way to raise awareness for diabetes during November.

 Another simple way to promote Diabetes Awareness Month is still advertise the month at your workplace or school.
 The American Diabetes Association also has several posters that you can print and hang up.
 The ADA has posters are available in a couple different sizes and both in English and in Spanish.
 Simply printing one of these posters and placing them in a high-trafficked area can make a significant impact in the awareness of diabetes in your area.